Step 1 – Create a Google Tag Manager Container

-For instructions on installing GTM, see our earlier post: How to Install Google Tag Manager in Wordpress.
+For instructions on installing GTM, see our earlier post: How to Install Google Tag Manager in WordPress.

-Once Google Tag Manager is installed, you can use it to deploy Google Analytics, Google AdWords, Bing Ads, and other types of tracking on your landing pages.
-The beauty of using Google Tag Manger is that you don’t need modify the code on your WordPress site any further to add these additional trackers.
+Once Google Tag Manager is installed, you can use it to deploy Google Analytics, Google Ads, Bing Ads, and other types of tracking on your landing pages.
+The beauty of using Google Tag Manger is that you don’t need to modify the code on your WordPress site any further to add these additional trackers.
 The deployment of additional trackers can be managed from Google Tag Manager simply by creating new Tags.

 Step 3 - Installing Google Analytics using Google Tag Manager

 The next step is to configure Google Tag Manager to add Google Analytics to your landing pages.
 To add Google Analytics, you need to know your Tracking ID.
-To find that, log in to Google Analytics, click on the Admin menu, and then click “Property Settings” under the Google Analytics property that you want to use for tracking your landing pages.
+To find that, log into Google Analytics, click on the Admin menu, and then click “Property Settings” under the Google Analytics property that you want to use for tracking your landing pages.

-You then need to copy the Tracking ID you find here in to the GTM Tag that you create for Universal Analytics.
+You then need to copy the Tracking ID you find here into the GTM Tag that you create for Universal Analytics.
 To do that, select “Tags” in GTM and click on “New”.
 Under “Choose Product” select “Google Analytics”.
 Next, under “Choose a Tag Type” select “Universal Analytics” and click “Continue”.
 Now, under the “Configure Tag” section, paste the GA Tracking Id into the “Tracking ID” field.
 Finally, under the “Fire On” heading, select “All Pages” – this will cause a Google Analytics page view to be fired on every page where you have installed GTM.